 This chapter contains information about using the ServerGuide Scripting Toolkit with the Altiris Deployment Solution.
 See the readme.htm file that comes with the ServerGuide Scripting Toolkit for a current list of servers that are supported by the Altiris Deployment Solution.
 You can open this file with Internet Explorer.
 If you have not already done so, see "Chapter 2.
-Installing files and configuring the source tree" on page 7 for preliminary instructions.
+Installing files and configuring the source server" on page 9 for preliminary instructions.